-If your child is not fit enough to take part in P.E. please write a short note addressed to your child's teacher (Mrs Swanson for children in KS2).
+If your child is not fit enough to take part in P.E. please write a short note addressed to your child's teacher.

 If your child has a long-term condition that precludes him or her from P.E. lessons, please inform school when he or she is fit again.